Joykinuthia/yolo/README.md

 - Connects to the same `yolo-network` for backend communication.

+## How Ansible Automation Works

+The automation relies on a combination of:

+`Vagrantfile` - Defines the base Ubuntu VM and triggers Ansible provisioning.

+`playbook.yml` -  Controls the flow of execution and loads all roles.

+`vars/main.yml` - Stores configurable variables like image names, ports, and directories.

+`roles/` - Contains modular Ansible roles (`common, mongo, backend, frontend`), each with its own `tasks/main.yml`.

+All configurations are reusable, making the setup scalable and easy to maintain.
 ## Author: Joyrose Kinuthia
 ## Tech Stack: MongoDB | Express | React | Node.js | Docker | NGINX | Ansible | Vagrant